-Survey of solo literature from the Italian, British Isles, and German Schools of song.
+Survey of solo literature from the German and Italian schools of song.
+(F-even years)

 MUHL 4003 - Song Repertory II (2)

-Survey of solo literature from the French, Scandinavian, and American Schools of song.
+Survey of solo literature from the French, British, and American schools of song.
+(SP-odd years)

 MUHL 4005 - History/Literature of Organ (3)